Lilypads/AI-Line-Follower/rqt_plugins/Readme.md

 ## How to use plugins on rqt window

 1. Copy the plugin packages to src directory of a catkin workspace.
-Assuming creating a new one in this case (~/catkin_ws):
+You can do that by system files program or doing the following command:

+*Note: Assume you clone this repository to ~/ or Home directory as instructed on first README

+__If create a new workspace (~/catkin_ws):__
 ```
 cd ~
 mkdir catkin_ws